 Personal Git Server with Gitolite

-In this post I will take you through the steps required to setup Gitolite on a base CentOS 6.4 installation.
+In this post I will take you through the steps required to set up Gitolite on a base CentOS 6.4 installation.
 I will assume you have such an installation (or equivalent) available throughout the post.

 Installation

 The first step is to add the EPEL repository (if not already present), along with installing Git and Gitolite using YUM.
-Alternativity, you are able to install Gitolite from source, instructions of which can be found there.
+Alternatively, you are able to install Gitolite from source, instructions of which can be found there.

 $ sudo rpm -Uvh http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm